Modular Networks for Compositional Instruction Following: Abstract

 \section{Abstract}

-We propose a modular architecture for following natural language instructions that describe sequences of diverse \emph{subgoals}, such as navigating to landmarks or picking up objects.
-Standard, non-modular, architectures used in instruction following do not exploit subgoal compositionality and often struggle on out-of-distribution tasks and environments.
+Standard architectures used in instruction following often struggle on novel compositions of \emph{subgoals} (e.g.\ navigating to landmarks or picking up objects) observed during training.
+We propose a modular architecture for following natural language instructions that describe sequences of diverse subgoals.
 In our approach, subgoal modules each carry out natural language instructions for a specific subgoal type.
 A sequence of modules to execute is chosen by learning to segment the instructions and predicting a subgoal type for each segment.
-When compared to standard sequence-to-sequence approaches on ALFRED \cite{shridhar:cvpr20}, a challenging instruction following benchmark, we find that modularization improves generalization to environments unseen in training and to novel tasks.
+When compared to standard, non-modular sequence-to-sequence approaches on ALFRED \cite{shridhar:cvpr20}, a challenging instruction following benchmark, we find that modularization improves generalization to novel subgoal compositions, as well as to environments unseen in training.